-Search results is constantly changing and evolving so it’s important that marketers change their strategies if they want to achieve and maintain high rankings in the search engine results pages (SERPs).
+Search results are constantly changing and evolving so it’s important that marketers change their strategies if they want to achieve and maintain high rankings in the search engine results pages (SERPs).

 Gone are the days where the SERPs are filled with hundreds of plain links.
-Now, featured snippets, rich cards and local results are the first things users see when using Google.
-But what impact are these features this having on website click-through-rates?
+Now, featured snippets and local results are often the first things users see when using Google.
+But what impact are these features this having on website click-through rates?
 Let’s find out.

 A Quick Introduction to Featured Snippets

 We’re sure you’ve come across Google’s featured snippets before but, just in case, let’s quickly get you up to speed on what they are.

 A featured snippet is a short summary of information from a trusted source or website that sits at the top of Google’s search engine results page (a position often referred to as ‘position zero’).
 Featured snippets appear above all other organic results and are shown for a wide range of questions, queries and keywords.
 They take up a huge section of the search results and might look something like this…